symfony/symfony-docs/book/installation.rst

 .. tip::

-    When running ``php composer.phar install`` or ``php composer.phar update``, composer will execute post install/update commands to clear the cache and install assets.
+    When running ``php composer.phar install`` or ``php composer.phar update``, Composer will execute post install/update commands to clear the cache and install assets.
 By default, the assets will be copied into your ``web`` directory.